compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

     BLOCKS = gen_blocks(1)

 Now we can look at the rest of `iat_mouse.py`.
 The following is the setup of the block loop and the setup of the trial loop.
-At the beginnnig of each loop, you will see a new instructions page and will not be able to go on with the experiment until you press a key.
-The block loop will loop over the *BLOCKS* that were defined in `gen_stim.py`, were as the trial loop will loop over the *words* key that is attached to each block's dictionairy.
+At the beginning of each loop, you will see a new instructions page and will not be able to go on with the experiment until you press a key.
+The block loop will loop over the *BLOCKS* that were defined in `gen_stim.py`, whereas the trial loop will loop over the *words* key that is attached to each block's dictionary.

 .. code-block:: python

-    #Setup the Block loop, where *block* is a
+    #Set up the Block loop, where *block* is a
     #Reference to the variable you are looping over
     with Loop(BLOCKS) as block:
-        #Show the instructions to the paricipant
+        #Show the instructions to the participant
         RstDocument(text=block.current['instruct'], base_font_size=RSTFONTSIZE, width=RSTWIDTH, height=exp.screen.height)
         with UntilDone():
             #When a KeyPress is detected, the UntilDone
             #will cancel the RstDocument state
             KeyPress()
         #Setup a loop over each Trial in a Block. *block.current* references the
-        #current interation of the loop, which is a dictionary that contatins the list
+        #current iteration of the loop, which is a dictionary that contains the list
         #words. *trial* will be our reference to the current word in our loop.
         with Loop(block.current['words']) as trial:

 The core of this experiment is the trial level loop.
 Below is the code that defines the states that run each and every trial for the participant.
-This is the section of code that defines the button press, defines the things that happen while the buttons are waiting to be pressed, and the Log the logs out the information from each trial.
-It also sets up the MouseRecord that tracks the mouse positions that need to be analyzed for this experiment
+This is the section of code that defines the button press, the things that happen while the buttons are waiting to be pressed, and the Log the logs out the information from each trial.
+It also sets up the MouseRecord that tracks the mouse positions that need to be analyzed for this experiment.

 .. code-block:: python